 Now that you know how to sharpen a lawnmower blade, you’ll be able to improve the appearance of your yard while saving money on costly trips to a lawnmower repair service company.

-Do keep in mind that all lawn mower blades eventually wear out.
-You’ll find it necessary occasionally to replace the old mower blade rather than sharpen it.
+Remember that all lawn mower blades eventually wear out.
+Occasionally, you’ll need to replace the old blade rather than sharpen it.